Essential Tips for Accessible Family Travel

 Local Organizations:

 Reach out to local disability organizations or advocacy groups at your destination.
-These organizations can often provide up-to-date information on accessible facilities, services, and activities in the area, ensuring that you have a reliable source of information before you travel.
+These organizations can often provide up-to-date information on accessible facilities, services, and activities in the area.
+This ensures that you have a reliable source of information before you travel.

 Review Websites and Forums:

 Online platforms where individuals share their experiences about traveling with disabilities can be invaluable.
-Reading firsthand accounts from other families can provide essential insights into the accessibility of different destinations and help you make informed decisions.
+Reading firsthand accounts from other families can give essential insights into the accessibility of different destinations.
+These insights help you make informed decisions.
 One of our favorite travel bloggers is Curb Free with Cory Lee.
-We recently met up in Panama City Beach FL and enjoyed some accessible activities such as a sunset stroll along the pier and fun with friends in Gran Maze.
+We recently met up in Panama City Beach FL.
+And enjoyed a sunset stroll along the pier.
+We also had fun with friends in Gran Maze.
 You can find more at Visit Panama City Beach.

 Elijah’s Baby Bucket List crew at a recent group trip to the Gran Maze in Panama City Beach with Curb Free With Cory Lee and From Country to Countries With Kayla